| The Piano Quintet was the last of three chamber works that Elgar composed at Brinkwells, the country cottage the Elgars had rented near

 (cello) and William Murdoch (piano), at a Wigmore Hall concert on 21 May, 1919, constituting the official premi�res of the Quintet and Quartet together

+with an early performance of the Sonata.
 The introduction to the first movement is a stark, possibly plainsong-based phrase on the piano with the strings stabbing and muttering darkly

 against it and the cello soon has a rising, imploring figure.
 These are both used often in the movement and reappear in the middle of the last movement.